 (a) Award Agreement.
 Each Award of an Option under the Plan shall be evidenced by an Award Agreement between the Optionee and the Company.
-Such Option shall be subject to all applicable terms and conditions of the Plan and may be subject to any other terms and conditions that are not inconsistent with the Plan (including without limitation any Performance Goals).
+Such Option shall be subject to all applicable terms and conditions of the Plan and may be subject to any other terms and conditions that are not inconsistent with the Plan (including without limitation any Performance Criteria).
 The provisions of the various Award Agreements entered into under the Plan need not be identical.
 The Award Agreement shall also specify whether the Option is an ISO and if not specified then the Option shall be an NSO.

 (b) Number of Shares.
-An Award Agreement shall specify the number of Shares that are subject to the Option and shall provide for adjustment of such number in accordance with Section 13.
+An Award Agreement shall specify the number of Shares that are subject to the Option and shall provide for adjustment of such number in accordance with Section 12.

 (c) Exercise Price.
 An Option's Exercise Price shall be established by the Committee and set forth in an Award Agreement.
-Except with respect to outstanding stock options being assumed or Options being granted in exchange for cancellation of options granted by another issuer as provided under Section 6(e), the Exercise Price of an Option shall not be less than 100% of the Fair Market Value (110% for 10-Percent Shareholders in the case of ISOs) of a Share on the date of grant of the Option.
+Except with respect to outstanding stock options being assumed or Options being granted in exchange for cancellation of options granted by another issuer as provided under Section 6. (e), the Exercise Price of an Option shall not be less than one hundred percent (100%) of the Fair Market Value (one hundred and ten percent (110%) for 10-Percent Shareholders in the case of ISOs) of a Share on the date of grant of the Option.

 (d) Exercisability and Term.
-Subject to Section 4(q), an Option may be exercised during the lifetime of the Participant only by the Participant or by the guardian or legal representative of the Participant.
+Subject to Section 4. (q), an Option may be exercised during the lifetime of the Participant only by the Participant or by the guardian or legal representative of the Participant.
 An Award Agreement shall specify the date when all or any installment of the Option is to become vested and/or exercisable.
 The Award Agreement shall also specify the term of the Option; provided, that the term of an Option shall in no event exceed ten (10) years from its date of grant (and may be for a shorter period of time than ten (10) years).
-An Award Agreement may provide for accelerated vesting in the event of the Participant's retirement, death, or Disability or, subject to Section 4(p), other events.
+An Award Agreement may provide for accelerated vesting in the event of the Participant's retirement, death, or Disability or, subject to Section 4. (p), other events.
 Notwithstanding anything to the contrary, an ISO that is granted to a 10-Percent Shareholder shall have a maximum term of five (5) years.
 Notwithstanding any other provision of the Plan, no Option can be exercised after the expiration date provided in the applicable Award Agreement.
 An Award Agreement may permit an Optione to exercise an Option before it is vested (an "early exercise"), subject to the Company's right of repurchase at the original Exercise Price of any Shares acquired under the unvested portion of the Option which right of repurchase shall lapse at the same rate the Option would have vested had there been no early exercise.
-An Award Agreement may also provide that the Company may determine to issue an equivalent value of cash in lieu of issuing some or all of the Shares that are being purchased upon an Option's exercise.
-In no event shall the Company be required to issue fractional Shares upon the exercise of an Option and the Committee may specify a minimum number of Shares that must be purchased in any one Option exercise.
+In no event shall the Company be required to issue fractional Shares upon the exercise of an Option and the Committee may specify a minimum number of Shares that must be purchased in any one (1) Option exercise.